 3) A crocheted blanket (touch)

 Most people have a blanket kicking around.
 My favourite blanket was crocheted by my mother-in-law.
-I have it as part of my calming kit, because it always makes me feel snug and comforted.
+I have it as part of my self-soothe kit, because it always makes me feel snug and comforted.

 4) Sleepy lotion (touch / smell)

 I use a sleep balm and use it to help me to relax before bed.
 But I keep it within my collection of calm.
 It smells of lavender and the act of rubbing the lotion in feels lovely and relaxing.
 You could use a regular moisturising product instead.
 You don’t have to go out and buy one especially.
 Of course, this lotion is only part of the picture when it comes to having a good night’s sleep.
-You should create a relaxing sleep space too.
+You should create a zen-like sleep space too.

 5) Calming herbal tea (taste)